Edward Devitt

-Edward James Devitt (May 5, 1911 – March 2, 1992) was a United States representative from Minnesota and a United States district judge of the United States District Court for the District of Minnesota.
+Edward James Devitt (May 5, 1911 – March 2, 1992) was a U.S. representative from Minnesota and a United States district judge of the United States District Court for the District of Minnesota.

 Education and career

-Born in Saint Paul, Ramsey County, Minnesota, Devitt graduated from St. John's College Preparatory High School in Collegeville, Minnesota in 1930, and attended St. John's University from 1930 to 1932 before receiving a Bachelor of Laws from the University of North Dakota School of Law in Grand Forks, North Dakota in 1935, and a Bachelor of Science degree from the University of North Dakota in 1938.
-Devitt was in private practice in East Grand Fords, Minnesota from 1935 to 1939, serving at the same time as a municipal judge of the Minnesota Municipal Court in East Grand Forks.
+Born in Saint Paul, Minnesota, Devitt graduated from Saint John's Preparatory School in Collegeville in 1930.
+He attended Saint John's University from 1930 to 1932 before receiving a Bachelor of Laws from the University of North Dakota School of Law in 1935, and a Bachelor of Science degree from the University of North Dakota in 1938.
+Devitt was in private practice in East Grand Forks from 1935 to 1939, serving at the same time as a municipal judge of the Minnesota Municipal Court in East Grand Forks.
 He was an assistant state attorney general of Minnesota from 1939 to 1942.
 He served in the United States Naval Reserve during World War II as a Lieutenant Commander from 1942 to 1946.

 Congressional service

-Devitt was elected as a Republican to the 80th congress (January 3, 1947 – January 3, 1949) from Minnesota's 4th Congressional District.
-He was unsuccessful in his bid for reelection to the 81st congress in 1948, defeated by Eugene McCarthy.
-Devitt is the most recent Republican to have held this seat.
+Devitt was elected as a Republican to the 80th Congress (January 3, 1947 – January 3, 1949) from Minnesota's 4th congressional district, defeating the DFL incumbent.
+He was unsuccessful in his bid for reelection in 1948, being defeated by Eugene McCarthy, who would later serve as a U.S. Senator and run for president.
+Devitt is the most recent Republican to have represented this district.
+In the House he sponsored a statute affecting tariffs on firewood, and he successfully amended the Marshall Plan to subsidize private relief shipments.
 Following his departure from Congress, he returned to private practice in Saint Paul from 1949 to 1950.
-He then served as a Judge of the Minnesota Probate Court for Ramsey County, Minnesota from 1950 to 1954.
+He then served as a Judge of the Minnesota Probate Court for Ramsey County from 1950 to 1954.

 Federal judicial service

 On December 10, 1954, Devitt received a recess appointment from President Dwight D. Eisenhower to a seat on the United States District Court for the District of Minnesota vacated by Judge Matthew M. Joyce.
 Formally nominated to the same seat by President Eisenhower on January 10, 1955, Devitt was confirmed by the United States Senate on February 4, 1955, and received his commission on February 7, 1955.
 He served as Chief Judge from 1959 to 1981, assuming senior status on May 1, 1981.
-In 1979, Devitt presided over the criminal trial for the five Red Lake Reservation uprising defendants, imposing a 26-year prison sentence on uprising leader Harry S. Hanson Jr. Devitt would also impose prison sentences ranging from 10 to 16 years against Hanson's four co-defendants.
+In 1979, Devitt presided over the criminal trial for the five Red Lake Indian Reservation uprising defendants, imposing a 26-year prison sentence on uprising leader Harry S. Hanson Jr. Devitt would also impose prison sentences ranging from 10 to 16 years against Hanson's four co-defendants.
 He served as a board member of the Federal Judicial Center from 1968 to 1971.
 He served as a judge of the United States Foreign Intelligence Surveillance Court from 1985 to 1992.
 Devitt remained in senior status until his death in Saint Paul on March 2, 1992.